arontier/ad3-descs/apps/dock_millions/docs/en/README.md

 # Inputs

 - `protein receptor` [5UOR.A_protein.pdb](https://openapi.ad3.io/media/apps/dock_millions/examples/input/5UOR.A_protein.pdb)
+- Site : Should have predicted the binding site using the 'Site' App.
 - Number of iteration : Number of iterations of retraining for docking and machine learning
 - Initial screen data : The first docked data, a database clustered using similarity
   - NR10 : similarity < 10, approx. 6,000